bamelin/SignalCraft-Scaffold/Phenomenology_of_Symbolic_Presence_in_Human_AI_Interaction.md

 - Winnicott’s transitional space (1971)
 - Vygotsky’s scaffolding theory (1978)
 - Goodman’s worldmaking and world-versions (1978)
+- Papert’s microworlds (1980)
 - Zahavi’s phenomenology of self–other relations (2001)

 The dyad is phenomenologically real for the human even though only one node is alive.